A random matrix perspective of cultural structure: groups or redundancies?: Introduction

 \section{Introduction}

 Understanding the complex behavior of social systems greatly benefits from constructively combining the increasing amount of empirical data with a variety of quantitative, theoretical approaches, often originating in the natural sciences \cite{Urry, Lazer}.
 Although much of this interdisciplinary research focuses on the network and connectivity aspects of social systems \cite{Kadushin}, efforts are also being made for understanding a complementary aspect: the formation and dynamics of opinions, preferences, attitudes and beliefs, more generically referred to as ``cultural traits'' \cite{Castellano}.
 In particular, recent studies have placed a stronger emphasis on using empirical data about the cultural traits of real individuals \cite{Valori, Stivala, Babeanu_1, Babeanu_2, Babeanu_3}.
-Such data is typically recorded within a short period of time from a random sample of people in a population, via a social survey with a large number of questions, so that a vector (or sequence) of cultural traits can be constructed for every individual, where each trait is an answer to one of the questions.
+Such data is typically recorded within a short period of time from a random sample of people in a population, via a social survey with a large number of questions/items, so that a vector (or sequence) of cultural traits can be constructed for every individual, where each trait is an answer to one of the questions.
 The collection of all cultural vectors constructed from one empirical source is called an empirical ``cultural state'', or an empirical ``set of cultural vectors'', since it can be used to empirically specify the initial conditions of an Axelrod-type model of cultural dynamics~\cite{Axelrod}.
-Using previously developed tools~\cite{Valori, Stivala} that relied on models of cultural and opinion dynamics, Ref.~\cite{Babeanu_1} showed that empirical cultural states are characterized by properties that are highly robust across different data sets.
+Using previously developed tools~\cite{Valori, Stivala} that relied on models of cultural and opinion dynamics, Ref.~\cite{Babeanu_1} showed that empirical cultural states are characterized by properties that are highly robust across different datasets.
 These properties have been further explored~\cite{Babeanu_2, Babeanu_3} but not entirely understood.
-This generic structure present in an empirical cultural state is largely retained by the person-person matrix of cultural similarities that can be defined based on the cultural vectors, allowing for this structure to be further investigated by means of a random matrix approach.
+The generic empirical structure appears to be largely captured by the matrix of cultural similarities between individuals, which are computed for all pairs of cultural vectors.
+This opens the possibility to further investigate the empirical structure by means of a random matrix approach.